Grad SchoolWe'll prepare you right

-Whether seeking a Master’s degree or a Ph.D., grad competition schools continues to increase.
+Whether seeking a Master’s degree or a Ph.D., competition for entrance into graduate schools continues to increase.
 Nearly three million students enrolled in graduate school this year and that number is expected to rise.
-At some schools, acceptance rates are in the single digit percentages.
-At some schools, as few as 2% of applicants are invited to enroll.
+At some schools, acceptance rates are in the single digit percentages and in some cases as few as 2% of applicants are invited to enroll.

-With admission into the program of your choice more difficult, you want to avoid any missteps in your application.
+With admission into the program of your choice becoming more and more difficult, you will want to avoid any missteps in your application.
 One place to shore up your chances: test scores.

 Whether taking the GRE, GMAT, LSAT, or MCAT, there are proven methods to preparing for grad school entrance exams that can improve outcomes.